-Between Us is my second novel and is published by Black Inc, to be released in February 2018.
+Between Us is my second novel and was published by Black Inc in February 2018.
 Here’s the blurb:

 Is it possible for two very different teenagers to fall in love despite high barbed-wire fences and a political wilderness between them?

 Anahita is passionate, curious and determined.
 She is also an Iranian asylum seeker who is only allowed out of detention to attend school.
 On weekdays, during school hours, she can be a ‘regular Australian girl’.

 Jono needs the distraction of an infatuation.
 In the past year his mum has walked out, he’s been dumped and his sister has moved away.
 Lost and depressed, Jono feels as if he’s been left behind with his Vietnamese single father, Kenny.

 Kenny is struggling to work out the rules in his new job; he recently started work as a guard at the Wickham Point Detention Centre.
 He tells Anahita to look out for Jono at school, but quickly comes to regret this, spiraling into suspicion and mistrust.
 Who is this girl, really?
 What is her story?
 Is she a genuine refugee or a queue jumper?
 As Jono and Anahita grow closer, Kenny starts snooping behind the scenes…

 In writing this novel I worked with a brilliant Iranian artist and writer as my cultural consultant – a big thanks to Shokufeh Kavani for sharing her knowledge and life experiences.
 And another huge thanks to Natasha Blucher, refugee advocate extraordinaire, who answered my endless questions tirelessly over three years.
 The research for Between Us was extensive, so I’ll leave the rest of the thankyous for the end of the book!